 Validation also helps you refine.
 It isn’t just for a yes/no “will this work” question, sometimes through validation, you discover a slightly better pain point solution.
 The key here is to truly listen to what people are excited about.
 Again, forget what you are excited about.

 What Validation Isn’t

 Validation is not large volumes of website traffic.
 It’s not people saying “That’s a cool idea”.
 Validation isn’t even generating social buzz or scoring a handful of major press mentions.
 The only way to validate your idea is to find real people who will pay you real money for it.

 Early on, a company I founded received a lot of press (primarily newspaper coverage, magazine articles, blog posts).
 But we couldn’t convert that hype into paying customers. – Justin Jackson

 Okay, enough of the warnings.
-Let’s get into how to actually validate this stuff, starting with validating a large enough audience pool.
+Let’s get into how to validate this stuff, starting with validating a large enough audience pool.

 Validation via Audience

 One of the best tools for validating the size of your potential audience is to use Facebook’s Campaign Builder to estimate the potential reach if you were to advertise on Facebook.
 You don’t have to advertise on Facebook to gain insight from this, because if there is a valid audience pool on Facebook, there is a valid audience pool period.

 This tool will also tell you whether the audience definition is too broad, too narrow, or just right.
 For example, with Harpoon we have a target audience in mind for the product, so plugging that demographic data into the Campaign Builder, we can see that the audience is well-defined and an appropriate size:

 Once you have a target audience validated, one approach to validating the point/solution assumptions that you may have is to conduct a survey.
 Now, this method should only be a part of a validation solution, because as mentioned previously, until people are ready to open their wallets, your product isn’t validated.
 However, many people have found success by validating some early assumptions with surveys.